bcgsc/mavis/docs/source/theory.rst

 .. figure:: _static/read_pairs_duplication.svg
     :width: 100%

-    Flanking read pair evidence for a tandem duplication event. the read pairs will have an abnormal orientation but still the same strands as the normal read pair.
-(B1) the first breakpoint will be on the positive strand and have a right orientation.
+    Flanking read pair evidence for a tandem duplication event.
+The read pairs will have an abnormal orientation but still the same strands as the normal read pair.
+(B1) The first breakpoint will be on the positive strand and have a right orientation.
-    (B2) the second breakpoint will be on the positive strand and have a left orientation.
+    (B2) The second breakpoint will be on the positive strand and have a left orientation.